Manifesto for Conscious Chronicles, part 2: Materialism v. Idealism

 17. Idealism has a rich history and heritage all over the world, dating back thousands of years.
 In fact, it’s been the norm for most of human history, although it comes in many culturally different versions.
 Nonetheless, given materialism’s current dominance, it’s on par with the initial heresy of the Copernican Revolution for anyone in the context of the standard model of science today to argue that nature is essentially mental.
 But the ongoing multidisciplinary scientific resurgence of idealism does not discard the utility of materialism and the scientific method, nor does it favour solipsism.
 Rather, it expands the possible area of exploration by allowing metaphysics back into the critical discourse of the human condition and the universe.
 It also has the potential to counter the flawed assumptions and inherently dysfunctional belief system of materialism.

 18. The implications of idealism are far and widespread.
-From quantum physics we’ve learned that consciousness directly influences matter and that information somehow is able to travel faster than the speed of light, which is impossible with classical mechanics.
+From quantum physics we’ve learned that consciousness directly influences, or rather, causes, matter and that information somehow is able to travel faster than the speed of light, which is impossible with classical mechanics.
 From philosophy, neuroscience, psychology and biology we’re learning that evolutionary fitness has concealed a greater truth, meaning that our brain has evolved to act as a functional filter of a larger and more complex reality.
 Consciousness extends beyond the human brain, body and even death.
-Our physical spacetime dimension is far from all there is, rather it’s a functional illusion for physical human life to exist.
+Our physical spacetime dimension is far from all there is, rather it’s a functional illusion for physical life to exist.
 Science does not yet know how to describe the larger reality which lies beyond, but we know that in essence it must be mental (non-physical).

-20. Perhaps the most radical fact of idealism’s resurgence is that it is coming from science itself, the very institution that brought us materialism.
+20. Perhaps the most radical fact of idealism’s resurgence is that it is now being supported by science itself, the very institution that brought us materialism.
 On a societal level it’s clear we need to understand how we as conscious agents relate to each other and funda/mental reality, which is why we must invest in consciousness development on a much larger scale.
 Adopting idealism in mainstream culture will likely take several decades, but only by understanding the limits of materialism and its temporary loss of fundamental consciousness does the madness of modern society make sense.
 With idealism it becomes laughable that humanity’s end goal should ever be material self-destruction.
 Only a non-conscious species would ever arrive at that conclusion.

 I am indebted to the following people and resources that I recommend you look deeper into, if you are even remotely interested in idealism and/or challenging the status quo of mechanistic materialism.